 The Parliamentary Assembly is a consultative body of the Council of Europe.
 Since many of the organisation’s important instruments were conceived by the Assembly, it is often called the Council of Europe’s “engine”.

-The Assembly brings together 324 delegates (plus 324 substitutes), who are elected members of parliament in their respective countries.
+The Parliamentary Assembly is led by a president who is elected for a one-year term and may be re-elected once.
+It brings together 324 delegates (plus 324 substitutes), who are elected members of parliament in their respective countries.
 Each national delegation comprises between two and eighteen representatives, depending on the country’s population, and must reflect the balance of political forces in the respective national parliament.

 In the Parliamentary Assembly of the Council of Europe, the parliamentarians are organised in the following five political groups:

 - the Socialist Group (SOC)

 - the Group of the European People’s Party (EPP/CD)

 - the Alliance of Liberals and Democrats for Europe (ALDE)